 In our highly technical and global economy, a bachelor's degree might not provide sufficient skills for the complex engineering problems found in the workplace.
 As a result, the master's degree has become a valuable asset that provides the additional knowledge and specialization needed to succeed in a technical career.
 To that end, the Woodruff School offers a BS/MS Program for outstanding students who want to obtain a graduate degree.
 The BS/MS Program allows students to apply to graduate school during their sophomore or junior year.

 - There is no application fee and the Graduate Record Exam (GRE) is not required for admission to the program.
+As of 12/2022, the GRE is no longer required for admission to the MSME graduate program, even if you are not applying through the BSMS program.

 - Use six hours of electives from your undergraduate curriculum toward both your B.S. and M.S. degrees, and a PhD in some cases.